rchu02/ACIT-2420-Assignment-1/README.md

 <img src="assests/project_list.png" alt="project_list" width="450"/>

-Now decide which project you want to use, for the droplet that you are going to make.
+Now decide which project you want to use for the Droplet that you are going to make.

 2. **Finding Arch Linux image ID**